 5. Optimize Your Operations Management with Automated Solutions

 Weak operations management has been proven to cause obstacles in meeting customer demand.
 If you only rely on manual methods, you will always have difficulty tracking your inventory, controlling your procurement, and managing transactions (especially when you have multiple outlets).
 Therefore, it is time for you to switch from manual processes to automated systems so that your operations can run smoothly and customer demand can be fulfilled in a timely manner.

 Here are several automated systems that you should consider.

 Inventory management software makes it easy for food business owners to track stock availability to prevent downtime.
 You can determine minimum stock levels and set up alerts for low stock levels.
 This system can also help you forecast your inventory requirements based on customer demand.

-Note: EQUIP IMS provides a FEFO (First Expired, First Out) feature that can help you minimize food spoilage, maintain the quality of your food, and optimize your zero waste goals.
+Note: HashMicro IMS provides a FEFO (First Expired, First Out) feature that can help you minimize food spoilage, maintain the quality of your food, and optimize your zero waste goals.

 Purchasing software helps you better control your procurement.
 This tool helps reduce unnecessary purchases and stockpiles that lead to spoilage, deterioration in quality, and waste.
 You can automatically create and send requests for quotations or purchase orders within just seconds.

 This one is a must-have item if you have multiple branches.
 Central Kitchen makes it easy for headquarters to keep track of the raw material and equipment requirements from each branch.
 Internal stock transfers can be monitored very well, so that any issues can be identified early.